ebanner/pynt/README.md

 pynt shines in the following two scenarios:

 1. When you wish to acquaint/familiarize yourself with new code
-2. When you wish to modify (familiar) existing code
+2. When you wish to modify existing (familiar) code

-Regarding the former scenario, when playing around with new code I often would paste the code into a jupyter notebook, split up each line of code into its own cell, and evaluate each cell.
-This is exactly what pynt does.
+Regarding new code, a common workflow of mine is to paste the code into a jupyter notebook, split up each line of code into its own cell, and evaluate each cell to see the effect of each line of code. *This is exactly what pynt does*.

-Regarding the latter scenario, pynt allows you to, say, modify an existing line of code, evaluate that line, and visually verify that it produces the desired data/output.
+Regarding familiar (existing) code, pynt allows you to, say, modify an existing line of code, evaluate that line, and visually verify that it produces the desired data/output.
 This is in contrast to editing a line of code, invoking the code (i.e. by calling the surrounding function), and inspecting the output of the function.

 ## Prerequisites